jumphone/Delia/README.md

 * <b>'rlm'</b> &nbsp; : &nbsp; robust linear model ('MASS' package).
 If you are facing huge batch effect, please try 'rlm'.

 * <b>'pcr'</b> &nbsp; : &nbsp; principal components regression ('pls' package).
-If there are some very similar cell types (multicollinearity) in your reference, please try 'pcr'. 'pcr' is much slower than 'lm' and 'rlm'.
+If there are some very similar cell types (multicollinearity) in your reference, please try 'pcr'.
+Caution: 'pcr' is much slower than 'lm' and 'rlm'.

 </br>